All Episodes

 And the fact that here we have one campaign, she was allowed to continue as the nominee because the FBI rigged that investigation.

-They knew she violated the espionage act, and with all the intent you could ever muster, 33,000 subpoenaed emails, we know what happened to them too.
+And with all the intent you could ever muster, 33,000 subpoenaed emails, we know what happened to them too.

 That was to destroy the evidence.

-And they acted they don't care about obstruction if it's Hillary.
+And they acted, they don't care about obstruction if it's Hillary.

 It's only Trump.

-Only if it's Kavanaugh in high school, but not the current lieutenant governor in the state of the Commonwealth of Virginia.
+Just like they don't care about, you know, all this talk about, I believe, we need to believe women, only if it's Kavanaugh in high school, but not the current lieutenant governor in the state of the Commonwealth of Virginia.

 It's ridiculous.

-Now, Meadows also revealed that he and Papadopoulos have spoken about possible declassification, that if Trump declassifies the records, the American people will be astonished to see not only what was going on, and the president was right, he was actually taped and recorded, but other than that, he was not colluding with the Russians, and they knew it early on.
+Now, Meadows also revealed that he and Papadopoulos have spoken about possible declassification, that if Trump declassifies the records, the American people will be astonished to see not only what was going on, and the president was right, he was actually taped and recorded, but other than that, he was not colluding with the Russians and they knew it early on.

-So what was this all about?
+You know, so what was this all about?

-No, they look, they they they've set the path for Hillary.
+No, they set the path for Hillary.

-Now, ignoring the fact that she did and pretty much rigged the system against Bernie.
+Now, ignoring the fact that she did and pretty much rigged the system against Bernie, Bernie had no shot.

 The whole thing was wrapped up behind the scenes.

-She can they controlled everything.
+They controlled everything.

-And I know the Democrats they can go on, whatever.
+And I know the Democrats, they can go on whatever.

 You know, look at Joe Biden.